-By simply noticing the answers to these questions you are on your way to reconnecting with your body’s cues!
+By simply noticing the answers to these questions, you are on your way to reconnecting with your body’s cues.

 Food labels.
-I am not talking about the nutrition facts label but the labels we place on foods, naming them as being good or bad, healthy or unhealthy.
+I am not talking about the nutrition facts label on the side of your cereal box, but the labels we place on foods.
+Naming foods as being good or bad, healthy or unhealthy.

 I think you’ll probably agree that a cupcake at a birthday party or an occasional Friday night butter burger is not a big deal.
 However, eating those foods on a daily basis would be awful for our well-being.

-To start questioning your food labels:
+How to start questioning your food labels:

 - Mentally (or verbally if you’re up for it) correct the label.
-Remind yourself that you physically CAN eat any food that you want (we have money and transportation) but you may not want to eat every single food that comes your way.
+Remind yourself that you physically CAN eat any food that you want (we have money and transportation).
+But, you may not want to eat every single food that comes your way.

 - Give yourself full permission to have a “bad” food in an enjoyable setting.
 Go out for ice cream with your family, have a dessert date with your spouse, or make yourself a scrumptious plate at a potluck.
 Choose only your favorite eats, relax, and mindfully enjoy them.
 You may be surprised how much more satisfying a piece of pie is when it’s swimming in ice cream rather than negative self-talk and guilt.

 - If this idea scares you, start small.
 Grab a kiddie cone at a local ice cream joint or get a single-size serving at the corner gas station.
 Anything counts.
-It is all worth your effort!
+It is all worth your effort.

-As you can see, dieting side effects are real.
-As you read through the list above, I pray that seeing yourself in the topics was a relief for you.
-You are not a failure or an anomaly.
+As you read through the list above, I pray that seeing yourself in the topics was a relief for you– you are not a failure or an anomaly.
 Quite the opposite- you are just normal.